Build your first AI testing workflow with Datasets, Evaluations, and Versioning

 The API key registered in Digibee as a Secret Key account.
 For details, see how to create a Secret Key account.

-Read the conceptual guide “Agent testing with Datasets and Evaluations” to understand the testing structure and terminology used in this quickstart.
+Read the conceptual guide “Agent testing with Datasets, Evaluations, and Versioning” to understand the testing structure and terminology used in this quickstart.

 Initial setup